 Nominations will be called for by advertisements in the 'Advocate', 'Examiner' and 'Mercury' newspapers, in the Gazette and by circular to Aboriginal groups.
 Nomination forms will be available from the office of the Tasmanian Electoral Commission and Aboriginal groups.

-Completed nomination forms must be lodged with the Returning Officer by the date set for the close of nominations - see the timetable on page 3.
+Completed nomination forms must be lodged with the Returning Officer by 12 noon Wednesday 21 August 2024.

 Eligibility to stand